 To comply with the NRC's financial capability regulations, FMPA established an external trust fund (Decommissioning Trust) pursuant to a trust agreement.
 Funds deposited together with investment earnings in the Trust, are anticipated to result in sufficient funds in the Decommissioning Trust at the expiration of the license extension to meet the project's share of the decommissioning costs.
-This is reflected in the St. Lucie Project's Statement of Net Assets as Restricted Cash and Investments (\$44 million) and Accrued Decommissioning Expense (\$42 million) at September 30, 2007.
-These amounts are to be used for the sole purpose of paying the St. Lucie nuclear decommissioning costs.
-Based on a 2005 site-specific study approved by the Florida Public Service Commission in 2005, Unit 2's decommissioning costs are estimated to be \$3.779 billion (in 2004 dollars), and FMPA's share is estimated to be \$331 million (in 2004 dollars).
+This is reflected in the St. Lucie Project's Statement of Net Assets as Restricted Cash and Investments (\$43 million) and Accrued Decommissioning Expense (\$42 million), for the sole purpose of paying the St. Lucie nuclear decommissioning costs.
+Based on a 2005 site-specific study approved by the Florida Public Service Commission in 2005, Unit 2's decommissioning costs are estimated to be \$3.779 billion (in 2004 dollars).
+FMPA's share is estimated to be \$331 million (in 2004 dollars).
 The Decommissioning Trust is irrevocable and funds may be withdrawn from the Trust solely for the purpose of paying the St. Lucie Project's share of costs for nuclear decommissioning.